Click below to listen to Episode 53 – Got Questions? We Have Answers!

 Bob: You get the idea.
 There’s a lot of considerations you’ve got to think about before thinking about retiring early.
 You have got to sit down with a financial advisor and look at all your assets and your balance sheet.
 What do you owe,?
 What can you live on?
 Do you have enough to generate that?
 And that takes time and a lot of really digging deep to see what are your financial goals as well.

-Mary Jo: But that’s what we do here at CIS Wealth Management, and we’re happy to help you with that question.
+Mary Jo: But that’s what we do here at Christian Financial Advisors, and we’re happy to help you with that question.

 Bob: We do that every day.
 You got it.
 All right, Mary Jo, you cover the next one.